How To Get Wireless Passwords At Airports When They Don’t Have Free Wifi

 - Frankfurt (FRA) Airport – Unless you’re sitting right outside of the Lufthansa lounge near gate B5, you’ll be paying for Internet access.
 (Thanks Kira!)

 - Istanbul Ataturk (IST) Airport – Sit next to the Turkish Airlines lounge and try the username “thy” password “adana2014″.
 Also, Kimi can direct you to this cafe and its wireless password near the entrance of the International Departure hall.
-[UPDATED]
+Next to the food court downstairs, to the right: network name: palmiyeturizm password: phone-card [UPDATED: Nov 2014]

 Those of you who happen to come across any other airport or lounge wifi passwords, I would appreciate you leaving them in the comments below or emailing me with the information.
 I’ll update this list and you’ll be earning Internet karma from all of the other travelers you helped get online.